selmansem/TWH/README.md

 # TWH
-## Telegram Webhook
+## Telegram Bots Manager
-TWH is a basic webapp to control if your Telegram bot is hooked to your script on your server and control it.
+TWH is a basic webapp to manage your telegram bots.

 ### Requirements
 - Disk Space: 100MB+